umdenes100/ENES100ArduinoLibrary/README.md

 ## Machine Learning Functions

+### About

+The ESPCAM will be mounted to your OTV and act as your wifi module, with the added capabilities of camera vision.
+Note, this is not the overhead vision system above the arena - this is a development board provided that has a camera on it that will put on your otv.

 ### <span style="color:red">int Enes100.MLGetPrediction()<a name="ml_pred"></a>
 Sends current image from the ESPCAM to the Jetson to get processed by machine learning algorithm on the Jetson.
 Returns the index of the category that the model predicts.